graphaware/neo4j-changefeed/README.md

 ]
 ```

-*NOTE*: Please note that timestamps and sequence numbers are assigned at the instant when the transaction starts committing.
+*NOTE*: Please note that timestamps are assigned at the instant when the transaction starts committing.
 Consequently, the order does not represent the order in which the transactions have been committed.
-Also, there can
-be missing sequence numbers if a transaction failed to commit for whatever reason.

 ### Java API